trash4299/Vern-s-Video-Project/README.md

 -autoscan and browse option for where the memberlist and movielist is (side note for me: create it for memberlist first and then copy it to movielist)

--add security like password system
+-add security like password system (Admin class)

 -password to delete accounts